-ADMINISTRATION DEPARTMENT & BOARD OF DIRECTORS
+ADMINISTRATION DEPARTMENT & THE BOARD OF DIRECTORS

-Administration, (Employees = 7 full time)
+Administration, (Employees = 6 full time & 1 part time) Board of Directors, (Elected Officials = 5)

 The strong service oriented administrative staff provides the essentials for all operations within the District.
 Administrative staff assures the timely presentation of formal communications from the public, with other agencies, and to the Board of Directors.
 The department maintains the official District records, which reflect the actions of the Governing Body, administers the District financial information and maintains record of the District's fixed assets.
 The department also manages employee trainings and development programs; administers the District's personnel, compensation, and benefits.
 The department also provides management of the District's projects, inspections and connections to the District's sewer mains.